After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.

 Firstly, you need to be with your spouse or partner to get a divorce.
 After that, you need to prove in court that your marriage hasn’t worked out.
 It has irretrievably broken down, and you need a divorce.

 At that time, you need to show the legal grounds for your divorce.
-Here one notable thing is the person who applies for divorce is the petitioner, and the other party is the respondent.
+Here, one notable thing is that the person who applies for divorce is the petitioner, and the other party is the respondent.

 Adultery